smohiuddin/muslim.finance/README.md

 Technology stocks have and will continue to perform well in the next few decades.
 These companies are fast growing due to the digital landscape and have much better profit margins.

-Additionally, I recommend:
+If you want to buy directly in your brokerage account, I recommend:
+- [XLK](https://www.ssga.com/us/en/intermediary/etfs/the-technology-select-sector-spdr-fund-xlk){:target="_blank"} - Weighted index that includes most tech companies except Amazon and Google (can add individually after).
+96% sharia-compliant.
+- [AMAGX](https://www.saturna.com/amana/growth-fund#/overview){:target="_blank"} - Amana Growth invests more aggressively, primarily in tech companies.
 - [AMANX](https://www.saturna.com/amana/income-fund#/overview){:target="_blank"} - Amana Income is a halal mutual fund that invests in stable, dividend-paying companies.
-- [AMAGX](https://www.saturna.com/amana/growth-fund#/overview){:target="_blank"} - Amana Growth invests more aggressively, primarily in tech companies.

 If you have a Fidelity 401K, see the 401K section on how you can invest in these there.